Need to talk? Call 1800 882 436.

 • They will also work out when your baby is due to be born.

-• During your visit you will learn how to keep healthy during your pregnancy.
+• During your visit, you will learn how to keep healthy during your pregnancy.

-Your first antenatal care appointment is an important one.
 During your visit, your doctor or midwife will:

 • confirm your pregnancy